 24 hours before our return flight I received an email from BA saying the flight was busy and asking us to check our hand luggage into the hold … cheek!
 However, this rang alarm bells as the last time this happened (returning from Kefalonia a few years ago), we were almost bumped off the flight due to a similar message!
 So I checked us in online and made sure we got to the airport in good time..

-Of course on Sunday afternoon when we dropped off the car at the airport and lugged our (very heavy!) bags into the terminal building it was about 33 degrees and the masks did feel very uncomfortable.
+On Sunday afternoon when we dropped off the car at the airport and lugged our (very heavy!) bags into the terminal building it was about 33 degrees and the masks did feel very uncomfortable.
 We made it to the front of the check in and although it took a while for the desks to actually open, once through security there was air conditioning on the other side, phew!

 Preveza is a tiny airport and as such there was no lounge and very limited, cramped seating at the gate with one tiny café which ran out of everything in no time.